 This is a useful command line when you don't know or forget the password of the account.

-4. View list the core and the contributed modules have a new version.
+4. View list the core and the contributed modules have a new version (available only Drupal 7).

-5. Update core and contributed module with the latest version.
+5. Update core and contributed module with the latest version (available only Drupal 7).

 This command line will update both core and contributed modules at the same time.

 If you just want to update for core or individual contributed modules, you'll use:

 (Note: module_machine_name_n is the last path of the url link to the contributed module)